View Current

 (69) For leased assets that include a maintenance clause, the Responsible Person is required to ensure that suppliers conform with their maintenance obligations as per the lease agreement.
 Where the maintenance clause does not extend to supplier managed servicing or where no maintenance is included as part of the agreement the Responsible Person must initiate the services/maintenance actions.

-(70) Maintenance of infrastructure (excluding IT) is the responsibility of the Division of Infrastructure and Commercial.
+(70) Maintenance of infrastructure (excluding IT) is the responsibility of the Division of Operations and Commercial.

 (71) Procurement Services is responsible for coordinating Information Technology related maintenance activities on behalf of other departments or schools utilising their internal procedures.